nmaggioni/CHIP_IO/README.md

 Accessing the path to control GPIO pins requires root privileges.

-If you do not want to run your Go programs as root, put the following files in place on your C.H.I.P. and reboot:
+If you do not want to run your Go programs as root, put the following files in place on your C.H.I.P.:

 ###### /usr/local/bin/change_gpio_perms.sh